cwru-robotics/swarm_robots/aion_robot/README.md

 ```bash
 export ROS_IP=$(ip addr | grep 'state UP' -A2 | tail -n1 | awk '{print $2}' | cut -f1  -d'/')
 ```
 on the Jetson *before* running any Docker commands.
+However, this should automatically run when you log in.

 # Other things
 If you'd like to connect another USB device, look at the `devices`